mosra/magnum-website/content/features.rst

     See documentation of the :dox:`types`, :dox:`matrix-vector` and :dox:`transformations` for details.

-`Extra functionality » <{filename}/features/extras.rst>`_
+`Extra Functionality » <{filename}/features/extras.rst>`_
 =========================================================

 While you can stay with just the core Magnum library, there are additional opt-in libraries and tools providing features that can make development of your application easier.
-OpenGL wrapper layer, APIs for asset management, mesh and texture tools, debugging and prototyping utilities, command-line utilities and much more.
+OpenGL and Vulkan wrapper layer, APIs for asset management, mesh, texture and shader tools, debugging and prototyping utilities, command-line utilities and much more.

-`Plugins & extensions » <{filename}/features/extensions.rst>`_
+`Plugins & Extensions » <{filename}/features/extensions.rst>`_
 ==============================================================

 The libraries are extensible via plugins for asset loading and conversion or,